 This question needs to be looked at from two angles: your personal obligations and your employer’s obligations.

-Your personal obligations
+Your tax personal obligations:

-Your employer’s obligations
+Your employer’s payroll tax obligations:

 Citizen Abroad can assist you and your employer in meeting these requirements.